ECTS

 Faculty of Science

-The course is structured around these chapters:
+The course is structured around the following chapters:

 - Simple linear regression (covered in TD3)